-For some time now the leaders of the congregation ... concerned about the neglected condition of the Wilberforce Cemetery on our back doorstep and an integral part of the heritage precinct of the Church and School Hall ... it must surely rate as one of our significant icons.
+"For some time now the leaders of the congregation ... concerned about the neglected condition of the Wilberforce Cemetery on our back doorstep and an integral part of the heritage precinct of the Church and School Hall ... it must surely rate as one of our significant icons."168

 The descendants from near and far, and local residents showed just how socially significant the cemetery remains with their fierce agitation to protect the graves from further vandalism.
 Growing complaints and press reports led to a meeting being organised by Audrey Robinson in April 2003 with Council's Parks and Recreation Manager Sean Perry and Heritage Advisor, Donald Ellsmore.
 After extreme vandalism the following September, the cost of repairs necessary to restore the worn or damaged graves in the cemetery had reached \$78,000.
-A comprehensive "Record of Vandalism" showing the 28 most recently affected graves was prepared by local Jill Vincent in 2003, and the series of community meetings continued.
+A comprehensive "Record of Vandalism" showing the 28 most recently affected graves was prepared by local Jill Vincent in 2003,169 and the series of community meetings continued.
 Jill, a descendant of the Tuckerman, Turnbull, Rose and Buttsworth families, led the newly formed Friends group at first called the St John's Cemetery Watch Committee.
-Together with Mavis Cobcroft, Audrey and Norm Robinson, Stan Brown, Phyllis Phippard and others, the Friends of Wilberforce Cemetery convinced Hawkesbury City Council in 2004 to enclose the Macquarie cemetery and wedge addition within a 2.1 metre-high steel-pole fence, in addition to flood-lighting the site.
-In January 2004 the Hawkesbury City Council considered the floodlights and the following month the fence.
-The Hawkesbury City Council business paper of 24 February 2004 stated that:
+Together with Mavis Cobcroft, Audrey and Norm Robinson, Stan Brown, Phyllis Phippard and others, the Friends of Wilberforce Cemetery convinced Hawkesbury City Council in 2004 to enclose the Macquarie cemetery and wedge addition within a 2.1 metre-high steel-pole fence, in addition to floodlighting the site.
+In January 2004 the Hawkesbury City Council considered the floodlights and the following month the fence.170 The Hawkesbury City Council business paper of 24 February 2004 stated that "Following ongoing vandalism, the Friends of Wilberforce Cemetery have requested that security fencing be placed around the perimeter of Wilberforce Cemetery""171

-&lt;sup>168 Hawkesbury City Council Records, file P 311/180, part 01, additional reference L 311/180/0, letter 30.7.2002
+168 Hawkesbury City Council Records, file P 311/180, part 01, additional reference L 311/180/0, letter 30.7.2002

-&lt;sup>169 Hawkesbury City Council Records, Cemeteries folder held in Sean Perry's Office, cutting from Windsor & Richmond Gazette/ Hawkesbury Gazette, 4.12.1996, 24.9.2003; 'Record of vandalism in Wilberforce Historic Cemetery, 5/6.9.2003, Council file P 311/180, part 01, additional reference L311/180/0, 6/7.2002; Information from Jill Vincent, 24.5.2007
+169 Hawkesbury City Council Records, Cemeteries folder held in Sean Perry's Office, cutting from Windsor Seand Gazette/ Hawkesbury Gazette, 4.12.1996, 24.9.2003; 'Record of vandalism in Wilberforce Historic Cemetery, 5/6.9.2003, Council file P 311/180, part 01, additional reference L311/180/0, 6/7.2002; Information from Jill Vincent, 24.5.2007